The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 What does that mean for producers?

-The SIWA sets out the:
+The SIWA sets out the following:

 - Employment status of screen production workers (the Bill will only cover certain contractors in the screen industry, and will not affect employees in the screen industry)